A cyber incident response plan prepares an organization with best practices when responding to an incident

 • Reflect on what has happened and talk about how you can identify similar incidents in the future and stop them sooner.

-• Revisit your CSIRP and ask yourself and your team if there was anything that would have made the plan more effective.
+• Revisit your plan and ask yourself and your team if anything would have made the plan more effective.

 • Begin the notification process.
 A data breach is a security incident in which sensitive, protected, or confidential data is copied, transmitted, viewed, stolen, or used by an individual unauthorized person.
-Privacy laws such as GDPR and California’s SB1386 require public notification in the event of such a data breach.
+Privacy laws such as the GDPR and the CCPA require public notification in the event of such a data breach.
 Notify affected parties so they can protect themselves from identity theft or other fallout from the disclosure of confidential personal or financial data.

 NIST has also provided an in-depth list of questions, metrics, and recommendations for recovering from an incident that will help you guide your team in recovering from a security incident in a meaningful way and learning from it, and not just simply moving on with your work.

-You should review your security incident response plan annually at a minimum to ensure your business’ security measures are working as designed and are consistent with industry best practices and the pace of technology changes.
-However, your incident response procedure needs to evolve when changes happen, including:
+You should review your security incident response plan at least annually to confirm that your business’ security measures are working as designed and are consistent with industry best practices and the pace of technology changes.
+Your incident response procedure needs to evolve when changes happen, including:

-• Complying with new applicable regulations, such as the General Data Protection Regulation (GDPR)
+• Complying with new applicable regulations, such as the GDPR

-• Changes in data privacy and cybersecurity regulations by states
+• Changes in data privacy and cybersecurity regulations by state, country, or industry

 • Changings in the structure of internal teams involved in security matters

-• New types of threats such as public health crisis cause organizations to move toward a distributed workforce
+• New types of threats, such as a public health crisis cause organizations to adopt remote work

 • A data breach at the company

-As you conduct a review of your organization’s policies and procedures, it’s essential to ask the following questions:
+As you conduct a review of your organization’s policies and procedures, always ask the following questions:

 • Are the procedures hard to follow?

-• Have you begun using new technologies or processes that are not yet written into your response procedures?
+• Have you begun using new technologies or processes that have not yet been written into your response procedures?

 • Does proper implementation of the policy and procedures require more employee training?

-Before we wrap up, we wanted to leave you with a CSIRP checklist in 7 steps:
+Before we wrap up, we wanted to leave you with a CSIRP checklist in seven steps:

 2. Identify key team members and stakeholders.